Norrland

 Norrland consists of the majority of the Swedish landmass at about 60% of the land area, but only has about 12% of the country's population.
-Its largest city is Umeå, while the other four county seats are Gävle, Sundsvall, Östersund and Luleå.
-The largest non-capitals are Skellefteå and Örnsköldsvik while Kiruna is the largest town of the vast Lapland province in the far north.
+Its largest city is Umeå, while the other four county seats are Gävle, Härnösand, Östersund and Luleå.
+The largest non-capitals are Sundsvall, Skellefteå and Örnsköldsvik while Kiruna is the largest town of the vast Lapland province in the far north.
 Sweden's highest mountain Kebnekaise and deepest lake of Hornavan are in Norrland.
 Plenty of long rivers originating in the mountains run through the Norrland forests, with major coastal towns frequently being on their estuaries.
+Their extensive drops in elevation also make Norrland a major producer of hydroelectricity from some of those rivers.

 Winters in Norrland are cold by Swedish standards but mild for the latitudes.
 The vastness of the region renders very different environments and climates, ranging from mild coastal climates of Gävleborg to the tundra climate of the high mountains.
 In general, the most common climate is the subarctic type.
 The cold climate has led to winter sports being popular, with Norrland teams and athletes being especially successful in ice hockey, skiing and bandy.